Darigabat

 By having minimal activity via the alpha-1 subunit-containing GABAA receptor, we believe darigabat can minimize the negative side effects of sedation and potential for addiction seen with traditional non-selective GABAA receptor modulators, such as BZDs.
 Darigabat is designed as a PAM to increase the effect of endogenous GABA without blocking or overexciting normal neural activity and with a lower propensity for development of tolerance.
 Based on these differentiating features, we believe darigabat has the potential for anti-epileptic activity comparable to currently available BZDs but with reduced tolerance, sedation and withdrawal liabilities, which may enable chronic use.
 To our knowledge, darigabat is the only alpha-2/3/5-selective GABAA receptor PAM being evaluated in clinical trials for epilepsy.

-For information on clinical trials please visit realizestudy.com.
+For information on clinical trials please visit the REALIZE study and the ADAPT study.